Social Studies Curriculum

 Connecting to Since Time Immemorial (STI)

-The state-developed and SPS-approved Since Time Immemorial curriculum is a crucial part of social studies education in Seattle Public Schools (Seattle Public Schools) and Washington state.
+The state-developed and SPS-approved Since Time Immemorial curriculum is a crucial part of social studies education in Seattle Public Schools (SPS) and Washington state.

 State law mandates the teaching of local tribal history in Washington’s K–12 classrooms.
 Moreover, the Since Time Immemorial curriculum takes an integrated approach so that teachers can teach this content within social studies units aligned to state standards and, where appropriate, build toward successful completion of OSPI-developed classroom-based assessments (CBAs).

 SPS has a wealth of resources and guidance on STI on the “American Indian Studies” webpage.